dongmingh/v1performance/README.md

 ##Output

-The output includes LPAR id, thread id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.
+The output includes network id, thread id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.

 The following is an example of invoke queries test output.
-The test contains 4 threads on one LPAR.
-The output shows that LPAR 0 thread 0 executed 100 queries with no failure in 1487 ms, LPAR 0 thread 2 executed 100 queries with no failure in 1498 ms etc.
+The test contains 4 threads on one network.
+The output shows that network 0 thread 0 executed 100 queries with no failure in 1487 ms, network 0 thread 2 executed 100 queries with no failure in 1498 ms etc.

-    [LPARid:id=0:0] completed 100 Invoke(Query) in 1487 ms, timestamp: start 1481250240860 end 1481250242347
+    [Nid:id=0:0] completed 100 Invoke(Query) in 1487 ms, timestamp: start 1481250240860 end 1481250242347
-    [LPARid:id=0:2] completed 100 Invoke(Query) in 1498 ms, timestamp: start 1481250240861 end 1481250242359
+    [Nid:id=0:2] completed 100 Invoke(Query) in 1498 ms, timestamp: start 1481250240861 end 1481250242359
-    [LPARid:id=0:1] completed 100 Invoke(Query) in 1525 ms, timestamp: start 1481250240861 end 1481250242386
+    [Nid:id=0:1] completed 100 Invoke(Query) in 1525 ms, timestamp: start 1481250240861 end 1481250242386
-    [LPARid:id=0:3] completed 100 Invoke(Query) in 1800 ms, timestamp: start 1481250240861 end 1481250242661
+    [Nid:id=0:3] completed 100 Invoke(Query) in 1800 ms, timestamp: start 1481250240861 end 1481250242661

+##Examples

+####Latency

+The following command will execute 1000 invokes (Move) with 1 thread on one network using ccchecker chaincode.
+The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Move).

+    perf_driver.sh userInput-ccchecker-latency-i.json 1

+The following command will execute 1000 invokes (Query) with 1 thread on one network using ccchecker chaincode.
+The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Query).

+    perf_driver.sh userInput-ccchecker-latency-q.json 1

+####Stress

+The following command will execute invokes (Move) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

+    perf_driver.sh userInput-ccchecker-stress-i.json 1

+The following command will execute invokes (Query) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

+    perf_driver.sh userInput-ccchecker-stress-q.json 1

+####Long run

+The following command will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using ccchecker chaincode for 72 hours at 1 transaction per second.

+    perf_driver.sh userInput-ccchecker-longrun-i.json 1

+####Concurrency

+The following command will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using ccchecker chaincode for 10 minutes.

+    perf_driver.sh userInput-ccchecker-concurrency-i.json 1

+####Complex

+The following command will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
+Each invoke (Move) is followed by an invoke (Query).

+    perf_driver.sh userInput-ccchecker-complex-i.json 1